-The RHQ codebase contains the necessary .classpath/.project files to import the project directly into Eclipse.
-To import the RHQ project into Eclipse, simple select File > New > Java Project from the main menu.
-Name the project "rhq" and select the radio button "Create project from existing source" and browse to the directory where you checked out the RHQ code.
+The RHQ codebase contains the necessary .classpath and .project files to import the project directly into Eclipse.
+To import the RHQ project into Eclipse, simply select File > New > Java Project from the main menu.
+Name the project "rhq", uncheck "Use default location" and browse to the directory where you checked out the RHQ code.
 You can leave everything else alone and click the "Finish" button.
 This will load in the RHQ code under the project named "rhq".

 Eclipse builds the RHQ classpath from your local Maven repository.
 In order for Eclipse to successfully build the project, make sure you build RHQ via Maven first.

 You also must set a custom Eclipse Classpath Variable called M2_REPO in order for Eclipse to find the RHQ dependencies in your local Maven repository.
 To set this variable, select Window > Preferences from the Eclipse main menu.
 Traverse to Java > Build Path > Classpath Variables and press the "New..." button.
 Create a new variable entry with the name "M2_REPO" with its path pointing to your local Maven repository (which is, by default, located in your home directory under the name .m2/repository.

 |In eclipse you may get errors of the kind 'modules/.../target/generated-sources/... missing source files error'.
 This is typically because the module in question has been removed from the core maven build.
 If you're a newby and don't care about these right now (which is likely), then you can get past the problem by changing to the (modules/...) directory and build that module only.
 For example, suppose the JIRA plugin caused the problem: